OData/v3ProtocolDocument/OData CSDL Definition.markdown

 ### 5.3.5	The `edm:Scale` Attribute[csdl5.3.5]

 A decimal `edm:Property` MAY define a [`<nonNegativeIntegral>`][csdl19] value for the `edm:Scale` attribute.
-The value of this attribute specifies the maximum number of digits allowed to the right of the decimal point in the value of the property on a type instance.
+The value of this attribute specifies the maximum number of digits allowed to the right of the decimal point.

 The value of the `edm:Scale` attribute MUST be less than or equal to the value of the [`edm:Precision`][csdl5.3.4] attribute.